Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 We are still here, you know.

-Now yeah, we are actually still here, and you know, I mean, I don't have any great faith in Farage, but he'll probably do some things that are good.
+And, you know, I mean, I don't have any great faith in Farage, but he'll probably do some things that are good.

-Yeah, it's true.
+Yeah, that's true.

-Fuzzy Toaster says, I will relinquish my private financial affairs to the government the day they display all their own private financial streams.
+Fuzzy Toaster says, I will relinquish my private financial affairs to the government the day they display all their own private financial streams when the public person is no longer being so horribly wasted.

 Oh, and when pigs fly.

-I actually don't want the government having control of everything that I do, which again radical.
+I actually don't want the government having control of everything that I do, which, again, radical.

 I'm the problem.

-George says, uh after seeing the compliance during the COVID lockdowns, I'm worried that a lot of normies will accept digital ID to continue living normally.
+George says, after seeing the compliance during the COVID lockdowns, I'm worried that a lot of normies will accept digital ID to continue living normally.

-Because it came out of his mail.
+Because it came out of his mouth.

 Yeah, exactly.